Barbarian

 Indomitable Might

-Beginning at 14th level, you can add your rage potency as a bonus to all Strength ability checks and Strength saving throws.
+Beginning at 15th level, you can add your rage potency as a bonus to all Strength saving throws.

 Deathless Rage

-Beginning at 18th level, your rage becomes so strong that it prevents you from dying.
-While you’re raging, having 0 hit points doesn’t knock you unconscious and you cannot die as long as you maintain your rage.
+At 20th level, your rage becomes so strong that it prevents you from dying.
+While under the effect of your persistent rage, having 0 hit points doesn’t knock you unconscious and you cannot die as long as you maintain your rage.
 You still must make death saving throws, and you suffer the normal effects of taking damage while at 0 hit points.
-However, if you would die due to failing death saving throws, you don’t die until your rage ends, and you die then only if you still have 0 hit points.
+However, if you would die due to failing death saving throws, you don’t die until your persistent rage ends, and you die then only if you still have 0 hit points.